SilverStorm2/e-commerce-app/docs/pwa-overview.md

 ## Scope

 - `public/manifest.json` exposes the application name, theme colour, standalone display mode and `pl` default start URL.
 Two maskable SVG icons cover 192px+ and 512px+ install requirements.
 - `public/sw.js` pre-caches the locale home shells (`/`, `/pl`, `/en`) and manifest.
-Navigation requests are served network-first with an offline fallback to the cached Polish shell.
+Navigation requests are served network-first with an offline fallback that prefers the cached request, then the matching locale shell before defaulting to `/pl` or `/`.
+Requests for `/_next/` assets are handled network-first to prevent stale bundles during development refreshes.
 - `components/pwa/service-worker-register.tsx` registers the worker on the client and refreshes it whenever the tab regains focus so cached assets stay fresh.

 ## Usage